tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

 Additional columns must be either ``INTEGER``, ``TIMESTAMP``, ``BIGINT``, ``VARCHAR``, or ``FLOAT``.
-They will be bound to attributes provided in Sphinx result set by name, so their names must match attribute names specified in ``sphinx.conf``.
-If there's no such attribute name in Sphinx search results, column will have ``NULL`` values.
+They will be bound to attributes provided in Manticore result set by name, so their names must match attribute names specified in ``sphinx.conf``.
+If there's no such attribute name in Manticore search results, column will have ``NULL`` values.

-Special “virtual” attributes names can also be bound to SphinxSE columns. ``_sph_`` needs to be used instead of ``@`` for that.
+Special “virtual” attributes names can also be bound to ManticoreSE columns. ``_sph_`` needs to be used instead of ``@`` for that.
 For instance, to obtain the values of ``@groupby``, ``@count``, or ``@distinct`` virtual attributes, use ``_sph_groupby``, ``_sph_count``